If you’re going to do a boudoir photography shoot, then you need some killer poses up your sleeve.

 4. Lying on front with upper body elevated

-If your boudoir photography set happens to include a sofa or couch, give this position a try.
+If your boudoir photography set happens to include a sofa or couch, give this sexy photo pose a try.
 Use the arm of the furniture as a support for your subject’s upper body, creating a curve along the hips and back.

 As you’ll learn with most boudoir poses, adding curves to the female body is flattering and aesthetically pleasing.

 5. Side-lying with hair splayed

 For those wondering how to pose in lingerie, especially with long hair, this is a great one to try.